leminlimez/Nugget/documentation.md

   - It is recommended to use these if you are restoring descriptors to collections since this will be more future proof.
 Randomization of IDs is also safer.

 # Batter Files (Templates)
 Batter files are similar to tendies files in that they store the file structure to be restored to a given domain.
+Nugget will restore the files in the structure of the "Container" folder in your batter file.

 For PosterBoard, they use the same container/descriptor/descriptors folder format as tendies files.
 In addition, they also contain a `config.json` file that tells Nugget what the user can customize.

 ## Header
 Batter files include a header that includes basic information about the batter file.